-- 1. To give opportunity for further study. - 2.
-To complete work started in school. - 3.
-To establish good work habits for private study. - 4.
-To reinforce work done in class for those of all abilities. - 5.
-To give the opportunity to extend learning.
+- 1. To give opportunity for further study - 2.
+To establish good work habits for private study - 3.
+To reinforce work done in class for those of all abilities - 4.
+To give the opportunity to extend learning

 We run homework clubs after school, where ICT facilities are available and a member of staff is there to support the students.